grexrr/Autonomous-Vehicle-Remake/README.md

 ## Core Algorithm

+In autonomous driving systems, path planning is typically divided into two levels: **Global Planner** and **Local Planner**.
+These two levels work together, each with its own responsibilities, to achieve safe and efficient vehicle autonomous navigation.

+- Global Planner (Hybrid A*) provides a "big road to follow"—a series of discrete $[x, y, \psi]$ points that can avoid obstacles but do not consider constraints like motor/tires/steering speed/acceleration or timing (such as how much to steer or accelerate every 70ms in a real car).

+- Local Planner (MPC) checks the current position, orientation, and speed of the car at regular intervals (your LOCAL_PLANNER_DELTA_TIME); it then extracts a "reference segment" (prediction domain) from the global reference for the next few seconds, "tries" various future sequences of throttle and steering actions on paper, and selects the best plan (with the smallest error, smoothest actions, and within physical limits)—only executing the first action and recalculating in the next step.
+This is called receding horizon optimization.

+### Global Planner
-This project implements an autonomous driving path planning system based on the **Hybrid A* Algorithm**.
+The path planning system is based on the **Hybrid A* Algorithm**.
 The core idea of this algorithm is to use the evaluation function **f = g + h** to guide the search process:

 - **g(n)**: The actual cost from the start to the current node n
   - Includes path length, steering angle changes, direction switches, and other motion costs